KolpakovK/babicLawStatamic/content/collections/en_pages/home-page.md

     type: button
     enabled: true
 feature_tag: 'About us'
-feature_headline: 'The firm is oriented on providing legal advising in the area of corporate law.'
+feature_headline: 'The firm is oriented to providing legal advising in the area of corporate law.'
 feature_actions:
   -
     id: lwv00r0z